Skip to main content

 3. For every matching incoming request, the worker checks whether it's IP, Country and AS have a decision against.
 It checks for this in it's KV store.
 If found it performs the corresponding remediation.

-4. The Remediation Component also periodically updates the KV store with the latest decisions from CrowdSec's Security Engine OR Blocklist Integration.
+4. The Remediation Component runs as a daemon and periodically updates the KV store with the latest decisions from CrowdSec's Security Engine OR Blocklist Integration.

 • Number of requests processed